dsv-su/resultpress/README.md

         app_url=http://localhost                ; Set this to localhost or your domain authorization_parameter=entitlement     ; The authorization parameter NOTE!
 Not used for dev enviroments authorization=                          ; Authorization entitlements NOTE!
-Not used for dev enviroments login_route=/login                      ; The SSO login route for your application (Server) NOTE!
-Not used for dev enviroments
+Not used for dev enviroments login_route=/login                      ; The SSO login route for your application (The production server should be set ut with this route)

         [database]
         db=mysql                                ; Here you can specify which database you use: mysql, sqlite, pgsql, sqlsrv or redis